Hot Standby Router Protocol Explained

 lab without backup router

 This lab has three components: a local network, a WAN link, and a remote network.
 The local network is connected to the remote network through the WAN link.
-The local network has only one path to reach the remote network, and that path goes through the Router0.
-The Router0 is the default gateway of the local network.
-If Router0 fails, the local network can't access the remote network.
-To avoid this failure, let's add one backup router as shown in the following image.
+The local network has only one path to reach the remote network, and that path goes through Router0.
+Router0 is the default gateway of the local network.
+If it fails, the local network cannot access the remote network.
+To prevent this single point of failure, a backup router is added as shown in the following image.

 lab with backup router